Erwane/openagenda-api/README.md

     ->setState(1) // 1 is published, 0 is not
     ->setPicture('/absolute/path/to/picture')
 ;

+// You can specify language for fields
+// title, keywords, description and freeText
+$event->setKeywords(['tableau', 'de', 'motclé'], 'fr');

 // publish event to openagenda and set uid in $event->uid
 $openAgenda->publish($event);